daytonaio/content/guides/20240823_guide_template.md

 ```

 **POSTGRES_USER**: Set the database username to `postgres`

-**POSTGRES_PASSWORD**: SEt the database password to `postgres`
+**POSTGRES_PASSWORD**: Set the database password to `postgres`

-Your directory structure should look like mine if you follow along using the same directory name as I did.
+Your directory structure should look like mine below if you follow along using the same directory name as I did earlier.

 ```
 postgresql-playground/